Do you know Why You Should Avoid UV Rays Today? UV Ray danger has not been on my radar for very long. How about you?

 Get out of the direct sun.
 Avoid being out between 10 AM and 4 PM.
-Do some preventative work with taking care of your skin by adding some sun blocking clothing and sunscreen.
+Do some preventative work by taking care of your skin by adding some sun blocking clothing and sunscreen.

-Help Yourself With Sun Blocking Clothing To Protect Youself From The Ultra Violet Rays Of The Sun
+Sun Blocking Clothing To Protect Yourself From The Ultra Violet Rays Of The Sun

-Protecting yourself from the UV Rays is a continuous effort.
+Protecting yourself from UV Rays is a continuous effort.
 Fortunately, this will soon become automatic.